isomerpages/govtech-stp/_travellers-from-australia/00c-atp-faq.md

 #### 10. How long can visitors stay in Singapore?

-Visitors who are granted entry into Singapore will be issued with a visit pass by the Singapore Immigration & Checkpoints Authority (ICA) at the immigration checkpoints.
+Visitors who are granted entry into Singapore will be issued with a visit pass by ICA at the immigration checkpoints.
 The duration of stay in Singapore will be generally aligned to that accorded to the passport holder prior to the COVID-19 pandemic.

 Please note that the ATP is **not** an immigration visit pass.
 It only allows visitors to travel to and seek entry into Singapore within a specified period.